 Reducing the amount of withdrawals from the stream will increase flow and have a positive effect on temperature regime, depth of the stream, and creation of areas of refuge such as pools and riffles because the added water will create a wider, more diverse stream profile.
 Decreasing the sediment load in the stream will create better habitat for O. mykiss through reducing turbidity, increasing dissolved oxygen levels, and enhancing macroinvertebrate production.
 Decreased sediment load can be achieved through implementing best management practices in agricultural fields and the restoration of vegetation to the riparian zones to reduce erosion.
 Vegetated riparian zones will also aid in lowering water temperatures while providing a source of large woody debris to the stream thereby increasing habitat diversity.
 All of these restoration options will also provide better spawning habitat.

+Section III: Solutions to the Lapwai Creek Watershed Problem

+While the complex jurisdictional situation in the Lapwai Creek Watershed can be a challenge to adaptive governance, it can also enhance opportunities for adaptive governance.
+The presence of multiple governments asserting jurisdiction provides more opportunities for shared knowledge and for increased collaboration.
+When multiple agencies monitor and then share information about a watershed, each managing entity benefits from increased information.
+This can result in more sophisticated management changes.
+Ultimately, the results of these changes are monitored by multiple agencies, culminating in more responsive adaptive management.
+Additionally, when agencies collaborate on management implementation strategies, they create a more resilient management structure.
+By allocating resources from multiple agencies to a management plan, the implementation is not dependent on any one agency.
+The presence of multiple agencies helps ensure that the agencies most capable of implementing plans do so and that more than one agency addresses implementation.

+In assessments of the Lapwai Creek community, interviewees have expressed their interest in such adaptive management schemes.
+“According to many of the interviewees, counties and the Nez Perce Tribe have not traditionally partnered on these issues, but several stakeholders, including county government representatives, expressed interest in seeing stronger working relationships.”